grumets/nimmbus/OGC_API/README.md

     * External IDs can be 47-character NiMMbus internal identifiers or JSON with `code` and `codeSpace` attributes.
     * 3 different delimiters can be applied to the list:
       * `,` returns a single summary of those feedback items pointing to each one of the externalIds indicated on the list.
-      * `^` returns a single summary of those feedback items pointing at the same to all the externalIds indicated on the list (feedback with multiple target).
+      * `^` returns a single summary of those feedback items pointing at the same time to all the externalIds indicated on the list (feedback with multiple target).
       * `/` returns n feedback summaries, one for each externalIds indicated on the list.
     * Examples:
       * `externalIds=0Y750T3K6H9NYK40Z762235DA9AJ9034102HM2E85B0R8QE,4Z5ZMFM3T8O2VDJ60CY5B7BI8J0616T9L684163T7SDO9WY`